arc25275/arc25275/README.md

 * Usability Engineering - Learning about different design principles, and how designs can be effectively tested to ensure they work best for everyone.
 * Databases - Learning the basics of how SQL works and can be used in combination with a front end.
 * [Data Structures](https://github.com/arc25275/data-structures) - Learning about the foundation of how different data strucures are made and work internally, and how to make our own.
+* Software Engineering II - Focusing on the verification phase of programming.
+Version Control, Testing, and Build Systems.
+* Operating Systems I - Learning about Operating Systems, using UNIX as a model.